Roofing materials as vertical cladding

 Installing clay and concrete tiles as vertical cladding

-Marley's plain clay tiles can provide a weatherproof and attractive cladding to vertical walls, and many of our concrete tiles are also suitable for vertical applications - including our Edgemere interlocking tiles, which give a slate effect.
+Marley's plain clay tiles can provide a weatherproof and attractive cladding to vertical walls, and many of our concrete tiles can also be used for vertical applications.

 Here are some tips for installation:

-Use counter battens over masonry construction (38mmx25mm minimum) to reduce the need for direct fixing.
+Use counter battens over (38mmx25mm minimum) to reduce the need for direct fixing into masonry construction.

 Be careful to ensure tiling details do not interfere with the opening of windows and doors.